The benefits of underfloor heating

 Unlike traditional copper pipes, underfloor heating is quiet and will eradicate all loud gurgling noises that occur with radiators.

-Although some fear that you will have to replace your boiler in order to fit underfloor heating, this is not the case.
-If you are integrating underfloor heating into a current room your boiler will be compatible.
-This is not the case for new builds or extensions.
+Although, some fear that they will have to replace their boiler in order to fit underfloor heating.
+However, this is not the case.
+If you are integrating underfloor heating into a current room, your boiler will be compatible.
+This is not the case for new-builds or extensions.

 Whilst the build-up of heat from a radiator can vanish when a window is opened or a draft breezes through, underfloor heating retains heat close to the floor.